Transfer Pricing in Hong Kong and Mainland China

 The Hong Kong TP provisions require income or loss from transactions between associated person to be computed on an arm’s length basis.
 Otherwise, the IRD is empowered to impose TP adjustments to either income or loss that gives rise to Hong Kong tax advantage.
 For this, arm’s length pricing documentation should be put in place.

-In addition, the TP provisions also impose the requirements of preparing specified TP documentation for the so-called MNE group, which adopts the OECD’s standardised three-tiered approach as follows:
+In addition, the TP provisions also impose the requirements of preparing specified TP documentation for the so-called MNE group, which adopts the OECD’s standardized three-tiered approach as follows:

 - Country-by-country reporting (“CbCR”), which contains information relating to the global allocation of income and taxes paid together with certain indicators of the location of economic activities of a MNE group